How to Get Ahead When Living Paycheque to Paycheque

 With the cost of living on the rise, it can be hard to get ahead.
 Many Canadians can feel stretched thin as they try to squeeze more from their budget.

-In a recent survey (2022 BDO Affordability Index) it was found that over three-quarters (78%) of Canadians say due to inflation their personal finances have worsened.
+In the 2022 BDO Affordability Index it was found that over three-quarters (78%) of Canadians say due to inflation their personal finances have worsened.

 Start With A Budget